jvrana/Kermit/README.md

 <h1> Kermit </h1>

 Kermit is one cool repo.
-Strict and firm, but easy-going when needed.
+Strict and firm, but flexible when needed.
 He doesn't always let you do what you want, but when he does, you must always ask for a `KermitPermit`.
 Kermit is a very small package extends class methods to give methods various permissions (inside class, outside class, super class, sub class, etc.)

 <h3> Why "Kermit"? </h3>